 top of page

 Welcome to Part 1 of our in-depth guide for anyone dreaming of launching their own building block toy line.
-Whether you're a toy entrepreneur, a designer, or a brand looking to branch into construction sets, this blog series will walk you through each step of the journey—from idea to production-ready project.
+Whether you're a toy entrepreneur, a designer, or a brand looking to branch into construction sets, this blog series will guide you through each step—from idea to production-ready project.
 And as always, Awen Hollek is here to help you every step of the way.

 Why Building Blocks?
 Why Now?

-Building blocks are more than just toys—they’re a proven format that fosters creativity, spatial awareness, and problem-solving.
-From classic LEGO-style sets to STEM-themed and collectible designs, they’re a growing category in both Western and Asian toy markets.
+Building blocks are more than just toys—they foster creativity, spatial awareness, and problem-solving.
+From classic LEGO-style sets to STEM-themed and collectible designs, they are a growing category in both Western and Asian toy markets.
 But creating your own?
 It takes much more than inspiration.

 Let’s break it down.